Nearly 9,000 public sector workers on strike in Manitoba | CBC News

 One of Manitoba's largest farm advocacy groups says it is concerned about the strike's impacts on farmers and the agricultural sector.

-Keystone Agricultural Producers said in a news release that the people it represents rely heavily on government agricultural programs and services.
-PSAC members play a key role in the delivery and administration of those programs, KAP president Jill Verwey said in the statement
+Keystone Agricultural Producers said in a news release that the people it represents rely heavily on government agricultural programs and services, and PSAC members play a key role in their delivery and administration.

 Similarly, union members make up the majority of Canadian Grain Commission employees, who are essential in the grain handling system — doing inspections, export certification and producer payment security.

-KAP respects the rights of Canadian workers to collective action but the strike could negatively impact grain shipments, resulting in backlogs and restricted cash flow for farmers, as well as increased demurrage costs for grain companies, Verwey said.
+KAP respects the rights of Canadian workers to collective action but the strike could negatively impact grain shipments, resulting in backlogs and restricted cash flow for farmers, as well as increased demurrage costs for grain companies, president Jill Verwey said in the statement.
 Demurrage is the charge for failure to load or discharge a ship within an agreed time.

 Restrictions in cash flow could hamper farmers' ability to market their remaining 2022 crops and to purchase inputs for the 2023 crop year, Verwey said.